jnlon/gopherdl/README.md

 # gopherdl

-So, it's 2017, and as far as I can tell, NO ONE has written (and made public) a wget-like program for recursively downloading gopher menus and files.

-Maybe it's just really hard to find ANYTHING related to gopher at this point?

-But, it's not a dead protocol I tell you!
-Gophers tunnel on, [even today](gopher://gopher.floogdap.com)!

-### Get to the point already

-`gopherdl` is a Python3 program intended to mirror wget in terms of commandline options and basic features.
-It's not finished yet, but the basic goal is to be able to recursively entire gopher sites and menus.
+`gopherdl` is a Python3 program for downloading files and menus over the gopher protocol.
+It is similar to wget in terms of commandline options and basic features.

+## Usage Examples

+Download the index page of gopher.floodgap.com:

+`./gopherdl.py gopher.floodgap.com`

+Recursively download all files and menus on gopher.floodgap.com:

+`./gopherdl.py -r gopher.floodgap.com`

+Recursively download just menus on gopher.floodgap.com:

+`./gopherdl.py -r -m gopher.floodgap.com`

+etc

+To see a list of options, run

+`./gopherdl.py -h`

+## Why

+It takes forever to manually traverse every menu on a large gopher server, so hopefully this tool will make content discovery easier.

+And, to my surprise, there doesn't seem to exist a wget-equivalent for the gopher protocol, how strange!
+Hopefully gopherdl fills the gap.